michelmoll/CC_IAC_Chef2/chef_repo/topic2/README.md

 Metadata:
 In the metadata we have set the dependencies for the existing cookbooks.
 =======
-#Use knife cookbook upload 'nginx', '~> 7.0.2' for using it through dependency later

 For the message of the day the following attributes are available: